 Paxall acquired the business in 1979.
 Paxall, a Chicago-based packaging machinery manufacturer (product lines included Clybourn Cartoners, Parsons Scales, Pakmaster Case Packers, and Thiele Cartoners) oversaw growth of the product line, particularly in offering wider and faster models for existing markets.
 16-inch, 18-inch and 22-inch models were added to the product offering during this period.
 Paxall was purchased in 1991 by Sasib, an Italian-based machinery manufacturer.
-In 1995, the Circle product line moved from Chicago to De Pere, Wisconsin, a Green Bay suburb, to join the recently acquired FMC wrapper business, becoming the company's site for its flexible packaging businesses.
+In 1995, the Circle product line moved from Chicago to De Pere, Wisconsin, a Green Bay suburb, to join what was then the recently acquired FMC flow-wrapper business, becoming the company's site for its flexible packaging businesses.

 In 1998, the Circle business was purchased by John Dykema, a former FMC and Sasib plant manager, who retained the business' employee expertise in the Green Bay area.
 Immediate developments included upgrades to full electronic drive and controls on all vertical and horizontal models.
 Recent developments include the introduction of the Circle Integri-Seal with state-of-the-art advances for speed, control and validation of seals, high-speed (10-lane) swab and towelette machines, ultrasonic cutting of extruded product feeding the packaging machine, and the addition of a 30-inch wide model.